If you’re ever on the island of Anglesey, Wales, be sure and visit a town with one of the longest names in the English language.

 - Jesus’ new name.

-You new name is either the name of Jesus Himself, or perhaps, like Peter, Jesus will give you a brand new name that represents the change He has brought about in you.
+Your new name is either the name of Jesus Himself, or perhaps, like Peter, Jesus will give you a brand new name that represents the change He has brought about in you.

 Hopefully, it won’t be as long as Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch.

-Question: What would you like your name to be—and why?
+Tell me what you think: What would you like your name to be—and why?
 To leave a comment, just click here.